Explore Georgia Tours

 • Mtsvadi: Georgian barbecue, typically pork or beef, grilled over grapevine coals.

-• Pkhali: Vegetable patés (spinach, beet, eggplant) with walnut paste—vibrant and healthy.
+• Pkhali: Vegetable patés (spinach, beet, eggplant) with walnut paste, vibrant and healthy.

 • Satsivi: Turkey or chicken in rich walnut sauce, traditionally served at celebrations.

-• Churchkhela: Grape-must candy threaded with walnuts—Georgia's natural energy bar.
+• Churchkhela: Grape-must candy threaded with walnuts.
+Georgia's natural energy bar.

 Wine Essentials:

-• Saperavi: Georgia's signature red—deep, tannic, age-worthy.
+• Saperavi: Georgia's signature red.
+Deep and tannic, and it ages well.

-• Chacha: Grape brandy—powerful but smooth when properly made.
+• Chacha: Grape brandy, powerful but smooth when properly made.

 💡 Pro Tip: Georgian hospitality means you'll be encouraged to eat and drink more than you thought possible.
-Pace yourself, and don't hesitate to ask for smaller portions at restaurants—they understand.
+Pace yourself, and don't hesitate to ask for smaller portions at restaurants.
+They understand.

 Practical Information: Budget, Safety & Tips